loosenthedark/clipadvisor-flask-app/README.md

   - I received pointers for generating email in Python from contact form user input from [this Corey Schafer video tutorial](https://www.youtube.com/watch?v=JRCJ6RtE3xU)

-  - Lastly, several code blocks used in the [Deployment section of this Markdown file](#deployment) have been beautified with the free-to-use [Ray.so](https://ray.so/) tool
+  - Lastly, several code blocks used in the [Database section of this Markdown file](#db) have been beautified with the free-to-use [Ray.so](https://ray.so/) tool

 ### Acknowledgements